hadronized/luminance-rs/docs/design.md

 faster.
 You also get access to function that works on slices, such as `copy_from_slice` for instance.

 ## Textures

+Textures can be used in a write path (framebuffer) or read path (shader stage):

+- As framebuffer color slots / depth slots (write).
+- As standalone entities that can be used to customize render, by fetching their texel data in shader stages (read).

+A texture is either created automatically for you (when part of a framebuffer slot) or manually.
+In both case, you need to provide two important information:

+- The dimension, which is a type that must implement `Dimensionable`.
+That type will allow the type system to track the dimension (2D, 3D, cubemap, etc.), size / resolution, offset, zero values etc. associated with the dimension.
+- The pixel format.
+Pixel formats are tracked in the type system to know which kind of texels you are allowed to pass / retrieve, and what should be used in shaders.

+Those properties are encoded in the type of a texture, as in `Texture<D, P>` where `D` is the dimension and `P` the pixel type.

+### `Dim`, `Dimensionable` and others

+A _dimension_ is a property that provides various kind of information.
+As a runtime value, it’s most of the time the “size” of a texture.
+For instance, a 2D texture will have a _width_ and _height_.
+A 3D texture will have a _width_, _height_ but also _depth_.
+Because of the various possible flavours of textures, it was a design choice to track their dimension type in the type system to provide more safety in the public API.

+Dimensions are then encoded as simple types and used as type parameters on `Texture` and `Framebuffer`.
+Those are just tags, not constant.
+What it means is that a texture that is tagged with `Dim2` is expected to have a dimension with a _width_ and _height_.

+The `Dimensionable` trait allows to reify the various dimension type to different kinds of other properties.
+The most important one being the _size_ (width / height / depth / etc.).
+The way it works is by using associated types.
+The trait provides several ones:

+- `Dimensionable::Size`: the size type of the dimension.
+For instance, `<Dim2 as Dimensionable>::Size` is `[u32; 2]`.
+- `Dimensionable::Offset`: the offset type of the dimension.
+For instance, `<Dim2 as Dimensionable>::Offset` is `[u32; 2]`.
+Offsets are mainly used to select sub-part of textures and introduce arithmetics.

+Given those, `Dimensionable::ZERO_OFFSET` is a constant of type `Self::Offset` that must resolve to the _zero_ value of the offset type.
+For instance, for `[u32; 2]`, it’s `[0, 0]`.
+This _zero_ value is to be interpreted in the sense that it must represent the “starting point of the texture”, for instance (useful when updating a whole texture at once, for instance).

+The trait then provides a couple of methods.
+The important one is `Dimensionable::dim()`, which reifies the type (e.g.
+`Dim2`) to the `Dim` sum type.
+Then, you will find methods working on associated types, such as `Dimensionable::width` taking a `Self::Size` and returning the width.
+If the type doesn’t have a property (for instance, `Dim2` doesn’t have a _depth_), the default implementation should be enough (which is `1` for `Self::Size`).
+Same thing with `Dimensionable::y_offset`, returning the _y_ component of the offset (or the default if it doesn’t exist).

+Finally, `Dimensionable::count` takes a `Self::Size` and returns the amount of pixels that quantity represents.
+For 2D sizes, it represents the area.
+For 3D sizes, the volume.
+Etc. etc.

+### Pixel formats

+Pixel formats work a bit the same way as dimension types.
+They are empty types tracking information in the type system.
+Pixel formats must implement the `Pixel` trait, which provides lots of information:

+- `Pixel::Encoding`: an associated type providing the encoding of a single pixel.
+For instance, `RG8UI` has its `Encoding` type set to `[u8; 2]`.
+- `Pixel::RawEncoding`: an associated type provding the raw encoding of a single pixel, ignoring channels.
+For instance, for `RG8UI`, it’s `u8`.
+Think of this as the type that is required to be present in a foreign crate’s `Vec` or the FFI.
+- `Pixel::SamplerType`: the sampler type required to access this pixel format.
+- `Pixel::pixel_format`: reify the type to a `PixelFormat`

+`PixelFormat` is a simple data type providing two informations:

+- The encoding type, among:
+  - `Type::NormIntegral`.
+  - `Type::NormUnsigned`.
+  - `Type::Integral`.
+  - `Type::Unsigned`.
+  - `Type::Floating`.
+- The format, among:
+  - `Format::R(Size)`.
+  - `Format::RG(Size, Size)`.
+  - `Format::RGB(Size, Size, Size)`.
+  - `Format::RGBA(Size, Size, Size, Size)`.
+  - `Format::SRGB(Size, Size, Size)`.
+  - `Format::SRGBA(Size, Size, Size, Size)`.
+  - `Format::Depth(Size)`.
+  - `Format::DepthStencil(Size, Size)`.

+The `Size` type is a sum type encoding possible sizes.
+Instead of using a `usize`, it was decided to use a sum type to prevent constructing unsupported sizes (and prevent checking for those).
+The current list is:

+- `Size::Eight`: 8-bit.
+- `Size::Ten`: 10-bit.
+- `Size::Eleven`: 11-bit.
+- `Size::Sixteen`: 16-bit.
+- `Size::ThirtyTwo`: 32-bit.

+#### Normalized pixel formats

+Some pixel formats are _normalized_, as in `Type::NormUnsigned`.
+What it means is that the texture encoding is going to be unsigned (like `u8`, `u16`, `u32`, etc.), but the data will be interpreted as normalized (floating point) when accessed in shaders.
+For instance, if you use `Type::NormUnsigned` along with `Format::R(Size::Eight)`, you should have a static type of `Pixel::Encoding` (and `Pixel::RawEncoding`) set to `u8`.
+The range of possible values is `0 -> 255`, but those values will be converted to floating point values and then divided by `255.0`, yielding a `0.0 -> 1.0` range, when accessed in shaders.

+Most of the time, it’s the type people want to deal with visual effects.
+The non-normalized type, `Type::Unsigned`, will not normalize the range and you will then access unsigned values in the shaders, which can be useful for various situations, like encoding UIDs, indices, etc.

+### Samplers and sampler types

+Samplers are objects representing how data / texels should be _sampled_ from a shader stage.
+They provide various information like:

+- How sampling should wrap at borders / edge.
+- How minification and magnification filters behave.
+- Depth comparison for depth textures.

+That is encoded in `Sampler`.
+This is not to be confused with `Pixel::SamplerType`, which must implement the `SamplerType` trait.
+That trait allows to sample with a different type than the one used to encode the texels in the textures, as long as the `Type` is the same.

+### Texture binding

+A `TextureBinding` is an opaque texture handle, obtained after binding a `Texture` in a graphics pipeline.
+This is the only way to pass a texture to a shader for reading.

 ## Pipelines and gates